mattermost/docs/source/cloud/cloud-administration/cloud-changelog.md

 #### User Interface (UI)
  - Added a UI field for restricted domains under **Site Configuration > Posts** in the System Console.
 Expanded the logic that determines whether a post has a preview or not.
- - Added support for auto-RTL detection in browsers.
+ - Added support for automatic right-to-left (RTL) detection in browsers.
  - Updated the font size for the **Add People** channel modal.
  - Online status is now shown in the channel switcher.
  - Improved the design and layout of email notifications.